Huotes/CommitMaker/README.md

 In an act of great philanthropy, Chuck made a generous donation to the American Cancer Society.
 He donated 6,000 dead bodies for scientific research.

 Chuck Norris solved the Travelling Salesman problem in O(1) time.
 Here's the pseudo-code: Break salesman into N pieces.
 Kick each piece to a different city.

+Movie trivia: The movie 'Invasion U.S.A.' is, in fact, a documentary.